matthew-brett/barts-setup/barts_setup.md

 We run the YouTube casting in the following way:

 * The IPAD runs [Switcher Studio](https://www.switcherstudio.com/).
-This is an application from which you can accept and *switch* between camera input from various sources, to create a live stream.
+This is an application from which you can accept and *switch* between video input from various sources, to create a live stream.
 * The IPAD sends this stream output to YouTube Studio, running from the Safari browser on the MACBOOK.
 YouTube then transmits this as a live stream to the